jeyries/AppIconGenerator/Readme.md

 App Icon Generator
 -----

-A an Apple developer, what is the best tool we can use to create our app icon ?
+As an Apple developer, what is the best tool we can use to create our app icon ?

 The answer is of course SwiftUI 🤡 !